esofianos/cmp430fall2018/README.md

 ------------

-Each of the samples in this repository is associated with a practical exercise from the Android Developer Fundamentals course.
+Each of the samples in this repository is associated with a practical exercise from the course.
 While each sample stands and runs on its own, they are designed to be used together with the course.

 The Android Developer Fundamentals course is an instructor-led training